 Skinning knife Utility bag Safety glasses

 Work gloves Ruler, 6', wood Rubber boots

 Pliers, side cut Hammer, claw Rain gear

 Screwdriver, 10" Wrench, adjustable 12" Wrench, adjustable 8" or 10"

 Safety strap Adjustable (pump) pliers 10"

-- 7.2.
-In addition, effective with the first quarterly payment following City Council approval of the MOU, the City will provide a boot allowance of \$500.00 per calendar year to all Electric Lineman/Linewoman, Electric Foreman/Forewoman, Construction/Maintenance Supervisor, Electric Troubleshooter and Troubleshooting Supervisor.
+- 7.2 In addition, effective with the first quarterly payment following City Council approval of the MOU, the City will provide a boot allowance of \$500.00 per calendar year to all Electric Lineman/Linewoman, Electric Foreman/Forewoman, Construction/Maintenance Supervisor, Electric Troubleshooter and Troubleshooting Supervisor.
 In addition, the City shall provide a boot allowance of \$200.00 per calendar year for all other classifications.
-This amount to be paid quarterly as part of a regular pay check. - 7.3.
-The above tools will be furnished in accordance with the following controls: - .
-Each employee will be responsible for the care, preservation and proper use of tools and equipment issued to him/her.
+The boot allowance will be paid quarterly as part of a regular pay check. - 7.3 The tools described in Section 7.1 will be furnished in accordance with the following controls: - .
+Each employee will be responsible for the care, preservation, and proper use of tools and equipment issued to him/her.
 Tools and equipment lost or damaged through improper use will be replaced at the employee's expense. - .
-All unsafe, broken or worn out tools will be replaced on an exchange basis. - 7.4.
-The City and IBEW mutually agree to move the discussion on uniform standards to an ad-hoc committee and agree to conduct the initial committee meeting no later than 60 days from ratification of this MOU.
-Should no mutual agreement be reached between the parties, uniform standards will remain status quo for the term of this MOU.
+All unsafe, broken, or worn out tools will be replaced on an exchange basis.